-The SFCT brings together the knowledge, resources and experiences of federal law enforcement and regulatory agencies to identify and address serious and complex financial crimes.
-It includes the:
+The taskforce is led by the Australian Taxation Office and brings together the knowledge, resources and experiences of federal law enforcement and regulatory agencies to identify and address serious and complex financial crimes.
+The taskforce includes:

 - Australian Federal Police

 - Attorney-General's Department

 - Australian Securities and Investments Commission

 - Department of Home Affairs, incorporating its operational arm, the Australian Border Force